InflectionPointNFT/Avastars-Contracts/docs/contracts/AvastarPrimeMinter.md

 Set the address of the `AvastarTeleporter` contract.
 Only invokable by system admin role, when contract is paused and not upgraded.
+To be used if the Teleporter contract has to be upgraded and a new instance deployed.
 If successful, emits an `TeleporterContractSet` event.

 ```solidity